L

 Tight Envelopes And Humidity — A Post-Tornado Problem You Would Not Expect

 The rebuild homes on Walker Chapel and the streets around Black Creek were built to updated energy codes — better insulation, tighter air sealing, lower infiltration rates.
 That sounds like a win, and it is, but it creates a humidity problem if the HVAC system is oversized.
 A typical rebuild contractor dropped in a three-ton system because the floor plan “looked like a three-ton house,” but the tight envelope actually needs two or two-and-a-half tons.
 The result: the system short-cycles, removes almost no moisture, and the house feels clammy at 75 degrees.
-We fix this by measuring actual load with Manual J, then either slowing down the blower, adding a dehumidifier, or — in the worst cases — recommending a correctly sized replacement.
+We fix this by measuring actual load with Manual J, then either slowing down the blower, adding a dehumidifier, or — in cases where the equipment is near end of life anyway — recommending a correctly sized replacement.
 Rebuilding a home to 2012 code and installing 1998 sizing logic is the Fultondale mistake we see over and over.

 I-65 Corridor And Storm Damage